jackdeansmith/EnablerTest/README.md

 - The scores for the reasonable posts have some room for debate but I largely agree the posts are reasonable.
 I'd probably give most of them a score from 7 to 9
 - The scores at or above 5/10 for the "red flag" posts are highly questionable.
+  I would personally give lots of these 2 or 3.

 ## Model Sensitivity to Red Flags

-Another way to look at this data is to ask how different the scores assigned by the model are between the red flag and reasonable posts.
+We can also ask how much of a difference there is between the assigned score for the red flag posts and reasonable posts.
 This gives us a metric of "sensitivity to red flags".

 ![Figure 3: Model Sensitivity to Red Flags](analysis/figure_3.png)